qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_layouting.rst

 It is possible to place and size all children directly to static positions using `setUserBounds <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.core.LayoutItem~setUserBounds>`_ as well, but this is quite uncommon and only used in very special cases.
 It is almost always better to position children using a layout manager.

 The layout manager can be configured on any widget, but most classes only have the protected methods to control the layout.
 In fact it doesn't make sense to control the layout manager of a ``Spinner``, ``ComboBox``, etc. from outside.
 So this scenario is quite common.
 Some widgets however publish the layout API.
-One of them is the above mentioned <.:widget:Composite> widget.
+One of them is the above mentioned :doc:`.:widget:Composite` widget.
 It exposes the layout system and the whole children API.

 The nature of layout managers is that each one has specialized options for its children.
 For example, one layout allows specifying a left position of a child in the canvas while another one works with rows and cells instead.
 Given this fact, the best place to handle these options is the layout itself.
 Every ``LayoutItem`` has the methods `setLayoutProperties <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.core.LayoutItem~setLayoutProperties>`_ and `getLayoutProperties <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.core.LayoutItem~getLayoutProperties>`_.
 Through this API the layout properties can be configured independendly from the layout.